Typhoon Meranti: Meteorological history

 The JMA estimated peak 10-minute sustained winds of 220 km/h and a minimum barometric pressure of 890 hPa (mbar; 26.28 inHg), while the JTWC estimated peak 1-minute sustained winds of 315 km/h.
 Based on the JMA pressure estimate, Meranti was among the most intense tropical cyclones.
 The JTWC wind estimate made Meranti the strongest tropical cyclone by wind speed worldwide in 2016, surpassing Cyclone Winston, which had peak sustained winds of 285 km/h when it struck Fiji in February.
 Late on September 13, the storm made landfall on the 83 km2 island of Itbayat in the Philippine province of Batanes shortly after attaining its peak intensity, with 1-minute sustained winds of 305 km/h.
 A weather station on the island measured 10-minute sustained winds of 180 km/h and a concurrent pressure of 933.6 mbar around 17:00 UTC before being destroyed.
 Just south of Itbayat in Basco, sustained winds peaked at 144 km/h, gusts reached 252 km/h, and a minimum pressure of 935.4 mbar was observed in the eyewall.

 At around 03:15 CST on September 15 (19:15 UTC on September 14), Meranti slammed into the Xiang'an District, Xiamen, Fujian, with measured 2-minute sustained winds of 173 km/h, making it the second strongest typhoon ever to make landfall in Fujian Province.

+The system then degraded to a tropical depression by September 15, and subsequently transitioned into an extratropical cyclone near the Yangtze River delta on September 16.
+The remnants continued northeastward before dissipating near the Korean Peninsula on September 17.